Methode Electronics (NYSE:MEI) Releases FY 2022 Earnings Guidance

 Methode Electronics (NYSE:MEI) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $3.350-$3.750 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.130.
 The company issued revenue guidance of $1.18 billion-$1.24 billion, compared to the consensus revenue estimate of $1.07 billion.Methode Electronics also updated its Q1 2022 guidance to $0.680-$0.800 EPS.

-The company also recently announced a quarterly dividend, which will be paid on Friday, July 30th.
-Stockholders of record on Friday, July 16th will be issued a $0.14 dividend.
-The ex-dividend date of this dividend is Thursday, July 15th.
-This represents a $0.56 annualized dividend and a dividend yield of 1.21%.
-This is an increase from Methode Electronics’s previous quarterly dividend of $0.11.
-Methode Electronics’s dividend payout ratio is currently 13.13%.

-In other Methode Electronics news, VP Anil Shetty sold 5,000 shares of the stock in a transaction dated Wednesday, June 30th.
-The shares were sold at an average price of $49.08, for a total transaction of $245,400.00.
-Following the completion of the transaction, the vice president now owns 96,000 shares in the company, valued at $4,711,680.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-Also, COO Joseph Elias Khoury sold 9,500 shares of the stock in a transaction dated Tuesday, June 29th.
-The stock was sold at an average price of $48.08, for a total transaction of $456,760.00.
-Following the transaction, the chief operating officer now owns 439,920 shares of the company’s stock, valued at approximately $21,151,353.60.
+In related news, CEO Donald W. Duda sold 25,594 shares of the business’s stock in a transaction dated Wednesday, July 14th.
+The shares were sold at an average price of $47.30, for a total transaction of $1,210,596.20.
+Following the transaction, the chief executive officer now owns 1,210,509 shares in the company, valued at $57,257,075.70.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Also, CAO Amit N. Patel sold 1,000 shares of the firm’s stock in a transaction dated Wednesday, June 30th.
+The stock was sold at an average price of $49.30, for a total transaction of $49,300.00.
+Following the completion of the sale, the chief accounting officer now owns 7,807 shares of the company’s stock, valued at $384,885.10.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 15,500 shares of company stock valued at $751,460.
-3.20% of the stock is currently owned by corporate insiders.
+Over the last quarter, insiders sold 49,968 shares of company stock worth $2,369,817.
+Corporate insiders own 3.20% of the company’s stock.

 Methode Electronics, Inc designs, manufactures, and markets component and subsystem devices worldwide.
 It operates through four segments: Automotive, Industrial, Interface, and Medical.
 The Automotive segment supplies electronic and electro-mechanical devices, and related products to automobile original equipment manufacturers directly or through their tiered suppliers.